-- i. laboratory personnel have specific training in handling pathogenic agents and are supervised by scientists competent in handling infectious agents and associated procedures; - ii. access to the laboratory is restricted when work is being conducted; and - all procedures in which infectious aerosols or splashes may be created are conducted in Biological Safety Cabinets (BSCs) or other physical containment equipment.
+- i. laboratory personnel have specific training in handling pathogenic agents and are supervised by scientists competent in handling infectious agents and associated procedures; - ii. access to the laboratory is restricted when work is being conducted; and - iii. all procedures in which infectious aerosols or splashes may be created are conducted in Biological Safety Cabinets (BSCs) or other physical containment equipment.

-c.
-Biosafety Level 3 (not supported at Kean)
+e.
+Biosafety Level 3 (not supported in STEM)